Palanpur State: History

-According to tradition Palanpur state was founded in 1370 and was ruled by the Bihari Pathan tribe Lohani (Hetani, Bihari Pathan) of Jhalori dynasty.
+According to tradition Palanpur state was founded in 1370 and was ruled by the Pathan tribe Lohani (Hetani, Bihari Pathan) of Jhalori dynasty.
 'While the earlier history of the family is who established themselves in Bihar during the twelfth century and ruled there as Sultans, so some of from this family also known as a Bihari(Vihari).
 Malik Khurram Khan Vihari (Bihari), the founder of the Palanpur house, left Bihar and entered the service of Vishaldev of Mandore during the late fourteenth century.
 Appointed Governor of Songad or Jhalor, he took control of that place in the confusion that followed the death of the Mandore ruler'; a forebear of the family is reputed to have wed the foster-sister of the Mughal emperor Akbar and received Palanpur and surrounding areas as dowry.
 However, the family comes into historical prominence during the period of instability that followed the demise of Aurangzeb in the early 18th century.
 It was overrun soon afterwards by the Marathas; the Lohanis followed the trend of seeking recourse in the British East India Company against them and finally entered the subsidiary alliance system in 1817, along with all other neighbouring states, becoming a British protectorate.

 Palanpur State was dissolved in 1949.